Slater Brothers Entertainment (SBE) was founded in 2009 with a focus on sport consulting and film production.

 A former elite athlete, Grant competed in the NCAA Division I Men's Ice Hockey Championship Game and played professionally in Europe, before launching a management career that included a partnership with the legendary sports promoter Dennis Arthur Murphy, representing professional athletes across Europe, producing some of the largest and most prestigious amateur sporting events in North America and launching a successful Entertainment Company.

-Grant currently serves as the managing director of Slater Brothers Entertainment, a full service film acquisition, sales and production company.
-Since the company’s launch in 2009, the brothers have been involved in the financing, production or distribution of dozens of films.
-Recent films include the multi-million dollar features She’s in Portland starring Minka Kelly, and the recently wrapped dramatic feature, Odd Man Rush, starring Jack Mulhern.
+Grant is the founder of Slater Brothers Entertainment, a full service consulting and content company.
+Since the company’s launch in 2009, Slater Brothers Entertainment has been involved in the financing, production or distribution of dozens of films including a recently wrapped multi-million dollar feature with Director Andy Fickman.
+Other films include King of Killers starring Frank Grillo, She’s in Portland starring Minka Kelly, and the dramatic feature, Odd Man Rush, starring Jack Mulhern.

 He is a graduate of Colgate University and holds a Master of Education degree from Lesley University’s Graduate School of Arts and Social Sciences.